 Upper Canada Village is currently a time-ticketed experience.
 Tickets must be purchased online or via phone by a time slot to ensure the ability to maintain physical distancing.

 Group Guided Tours

-During reopening, Upper Canada Village has changed their strategy and implemented guided tours for the first time.
-Tickets are for guests 5 and over, anyone requiring space for children younger than 5 are required to call and book tickets over the phone.
+During reopening, Upper Canada Village changed their strategy and implemented guided tours for the first time.
+Tickets are for guests 5 and over, anyone requiring space for children younger than 5 is required to call and book tickets over the phone.

 Guided tours are in groups of 15, so there may be other families in your group with you.
 Guests are still required to socially distance during the tour and stay within their bubble.

 All visitors to Upper Canada Village will be required to wear a face-covering or mask when entering any of our indoor spaces.
 This includes buildings within the Village, Village Store, Discovery Centre and washrooms.
 This is an added measure to the existing safety measures in place at the Village.

 Go Back In Time At Upper Canada Village

 Founded in 1961, Upper Canada Village is one of the largest living-history sites in Canada.
 Here, we endeavour to depict life in a rural English Canadian setting during the year 1866.
 Featured are over forty historical buildings, many moved here prior to the flooding of the “Lost Villages” during the St. Lawrence Seaway development project.
 These include homes, functioning mills and trades workshops.

 One of the many things that makes a visit to Upper Canada Village so special is that you are able to go inside each of the buildings to get a good look and feel for what it would have been like to live during that time.